 So, what is mindfulness, exactly?
 Let's have a look at the definition of mindfulness and how you can practice it in your everyday life.

-Mindfulness is when we take some time to focus on the present moment.
-When we really notice what our bodies are feeling and pay close attention to the things that are happening around us, however small.
+By definition, mindfulness is when we take some time to focus on the present moment.
+It's when we really notice what our bodies are feeling and pay close attention to the things that are happening around us, however small.